Bhargavi182003/Amazon_sales_analysis/README.md

 📌 Executive Summary

-This project presents an end-to-end Amazon Sales Analysis using Power BI to evaluate sales performance, product demand, and regional trends.
+This project delivers an end-to-end Amazon Sales Analysis using Power BI to evaluate sales performance, product demand, and regional trends.
-The dashboard is designed to help business stakeholders monitor revenue, identify growth opportunities, and make data-driven decisions.
+The dashboard is built to support business stakeholders in monitoring revenue, identifying growth opportunities, and making data-driven decisions.

 🎯 Business Objectives